lhy11009/usrbin/readme.md

 This is command to use when working on a windows machine, to sync all the figures produced on the server.

     Usr_server sync ucd TwoDSubduction {case_name} 2

+Flag 3 will only sync from server and exclude all the restart file, thus is used for copying case data from server.

+    Usr_server sync stampede2 ThDSubduction {case_name} 3
+    Usr_server sync frontera ThDSubduction {case_name} 3